 – Overhead considerations: Encrypted inspection SSL/TLS and policy checks add processing steps.
 In practice, well-tuned policies and modern hardware at endpoints minimize noticeable slowdowns.

 – Offline and mobile scenarios: With cloud-based edges, mobile users and travelers often experience consistent policy enforcement and access, regardless of location.
+Turn off vpn edge: complete guide to turning off VPN Edge on Windows, macOS, Linux, Android, and iOS 2026

 How Zscaler integrates with the rest of your IT stack